Ridwan0110/redu_logger/README.md

 This module is not uploaded to PyPI.
 I uploaded it to my server.
 Here is the simple command you have to run in your terminal to install the latest version of redu_logger:

 ```
-pip install redu-logger --find-links https://python.ridwanabid.com/repository/simple/redu_logger/
+pip install redu-logger --extra-index-url https://python.ridwanabid.com/repository/simple
 ```

-If you are worried about security, go to the link and download the files manually.
+If you are worried about security, go to the [link](https://python.ridwanabid.com/repository/simple) and download the files manually.
 See them inside.
 The source code is there.

 ## Features